Learn to estimate the framing that you will obtain with a specific objective (field of view) at a certain distance from the scene.

 For the example that we are following, the equivalent focal length of 75mm corresponds to a factor of 0.5

-Imagine, for example, that we are going to stand 5 meters from the person to take a portrait.
+Imagine, for example, that we will stand 5 meters from the person to take a portrait.

 In the example: 5m x 0.5 = 2.5m

-Let’s suppose we want to photograph the lesser kestrel , which is about 35cm long.
-And we want to have an idea of the type of framing that we are going to achieve with different focal lengths depending on the distance at which we can approach.
+Let’s suppose we want to photograph the lesser kestrel, which is about 35cm long.
+And we want to have an idea of the framing that we are going to achieve with different focal lengths depending on the distance we can approach.

 30m -> 0.08 * 30 = 2.4 meters wide